• Skip to primary navigation

 That is a black and white way to look at rows, because the human body does movements at every angle between strictly horizontal and vertical.
 You can see the Hammer Strengrh iso-lateral chest/back is a pulling motion from an angle between horizontal and vertical.

 However, I do like the idea of thinking about pulls as a horizontal or vertical pull because it’s simple and useful.
-The takeaway is, so both horizontal and vertical.
+The takeaway is, do both horizontal and vertical.
 Do a pulling movement at an angle between.
 Do them all.

 Today let’s discuss how to use this machine for your horizontal row.